 With the 38-35 loss to the Miami Dolphins, the Cincinnati Bengals have officially locked up the first overall pick in the 2020 NFL Draft.
-For a franchise that has seen a steady decline over recent years, this puts the Bengals in a complete rebuild mode.
+Cincinnati has seen a steady decline over recent years, putting them in complete rebuild mode.
 They’re currently 1-14 on the season under first-year head coach Zac Taylor.
-Now that Cincinnati has locked up the first overall pick, let’s take a look at potential prospects that could be selected.
+Cincinnati has locked up the first overall pick, so let’s take a look at some potential prospects.

 Joe Burrow, QB, LSU

 Fresh off his Heisman Award, Joe Burrow looks poised to lead the LSU Tigers deep into the College Football Playoffs.
 Burrow has seen his NFL Draft stock take gigantic strides this season as LSU moved towards a spread offense, likely making him the first overall pick.
 With a way out of their contract with QB Andy Dalton, it would make sense for the Bengals to continue the trend of making the Heisman Winner the first overall selection, too.
 If the Cincinnati Bengals decide to draft a quarterback in the 2020 NFL Draft, Joe Burrow is clearly the best.

 If the Bengals decide to stick with Andy Dalton, or look to transition into a veteran signal caller, they should take a look at a franchise left tackle.
 Andrew Thomas has performed remarkably well for Georgia the last few seasons, and is likely a top five prospect in this draft class.
 If the Bengals decide to pass on Andrew Thomas, he won’t have to wait very long before his name is called.

 Chase Young, EDGE, Ohio State